 Discussion

 The aim of this study was to translate and validate a Chinese version of the TDEQ-5.
 This would allow practitioners to investigate TD environments set in a Chinese context more systematically and from an evidence based perspective.
 To date, there is very little research on the development of talented athletes from a Chinese perspective.
 Also, given the large scale investment and priority that China places on the success of their elite sportsmen and women (Wang & Li, 2005), it would be invaluable to facilitate understanding in this area more broadly.
-The need for understanding differences across cultures within talent identification and development has been highlighted (Stambulova & Alfermann, 2009), it is hoped that translating and validating the TDEQ-5 can help facilitate research interest and development in Chinese speaking contexts.
+The need for understanding the differences across cultures within talent identification and development has been highlighted (Stambulova & Alfermann, 2009).
+Translating and validating the TDEQ-5 can help facilitate research interest and development regarding TD in Chinese speaking contexts.
 This study followed typical procedures for translating and validating questionnaires into other languages (Brislin, 1980).
-This translation work was followed up by a process of checking the content validity of the scale, which involved 20 participants filling out the scale and providing feedback on their understanding of the items.
-After some minor amendments of three items, the modifed scale was completed by 538 talent Chinese developing elite athletes in order to test the psychometirc properties of the questionnaire.
-The resutls of the two confirmatory factor analyses confirmed the five-factor strcture of the TDEQ-5 found in Singapore (Li et al., 2015).
+The results of the two confirmatory factor analyses confirmed the five-factor structure of the TDEQ-5 found in the Singapore study (Li et al., 2015).

-In order to check the concurrent validity of the scale, the particiapnts also filled out the Chinese version of the BNSSS (Ng et al., 2011).
+In order to check the concurrent validity of the scale, the participants also filled out the Chinese version of the BNSSS (Ng et al., 2011).
 According to self-determination theory (Deci & Ryan, 2000), it was expected that features of effective TD environments would correlate positively with the satisfaction of basic psychological needs of the athletes.
-Effective TD environmental factors such as quality training programmes and sports sciences support can be considered as nutriments for enhancing athletes’ basic psychological needs.
-The results showed that the five TD environmental factors were positively related to the three basic psychological needs, providing the initial evidence of concurrent validity of the TDEQ-5.
+Effective TD environmental factors such as holistic quality preparation and support network can be considered as positive social antecedents facilitating athletes’ basic psychological needs.
+For example, offering a high quality training programme coupled with sports sciences support to athletes is expected to gradually improve their sports skills and competence (Deci & Ryan, 2000).
+Similarly, other three TD environmental factors focus on providing long-term development opportunities, establishing attainable and measurable goals, and giving feedback will also nurture athletes’ basic psychological needs (Li, Wang, & Pyun, 2016).
+As expected, the current study findings showed that the five TD environmental factors were positively related to the three basic psychological needs, providing the initial evidence of concurrent validity of the TDEQ-5.